IamkeeDEV/PlatformerSaves2.207/README.md

 ## Note

-This is a fork of "Platformer Saves" by 0x5abe to see if I can port this mod into 2.207 and then I will delete this and do a PR.
+This is a fork of "Platformer Saves" by 0x5abe to see if I can port this mod into 2.207 and then I will do a PR. (pull request)

 ## Planned features